Updated: Nov 28, 2022

 Conservatorships in Los Angeles

 A conservatorship is created in California when a judge appoints someone or a group of people to make decisions on behalf of someone else.
-The Conservator or conservators make the decisions that control either the conservatee's treatment or their finances — or both.
-An estate planning attorney may apply for a conservatorship when an adult is unable to care for themselves or their Los Angeles properties.
+The Conservator or conservators make decisions that control either the conservatee's treatment, their finances, or both.
+An estate planning attorney may apply for a conservatorship when an adult cannot care for themselves or their Los Angeles properties.

 However, there are many forms of conservatorships, and you should seek the advice of a knowledgeable Los Angeles conservatorship solicitor unless you want to risk making the wrong decision and jeopardizing your loved one's care.

 A general conservatorship, also known as a daily conservatorship, can be divided into two parts.
 The Conservatorship of the Person, or the first portion, is responsible for the individual's personal care and health, including lodging, food, medical treatment, and any health-related decisions.
-The Conservatorship of the Estate, on the other hand, is mainly concerned with financial matters such as bill payment and income collection on behalf of the conservatee.
+On the other hand, the Conservatorship of the Estate is mainly concerned with financial matters such as bill payment and income collection on behalf of the conservatee.

-A conservatorship of the individual and a conservatorship of the estate are usually required and filed at the same time.
+A conservatorship of the individual and a conservatorship of the estate is usually required and filed simultaneously.
 A restricted conservatorship is all that is required for adults with disabilities or other developmental problems, which means that only one conservatorship is pursued, such as a conservatorship of the individual, a conservatorship of the assets, or both.

 A conservatorship of the individual may be necessary if, for example, someone's mental ability is intact, but their health is deteriorating.
 A younger person in good health who is not of sound mind, on the other hand, can need an estate conservatorship.

 However, if the conservatee is willing to sign and recognize an Advance Healthcare Directive or Durable Power of Attorney, a Los Angeles estate planning attorney can choose to forego a conservatorship entirely.
-When a conservatee is willing to stick to a set schedule or is in a relationship with a spouse or partner that can manage health and financial matters, a conservatorship can be dropped.
-A representative payee is required if a conservatee is only receiving Social Security or benefits, though a conservatorship of the individual may also be required.
+A conservatorship can be dropped when a conservatee is willing to stick to a set schedule or is in a relationship with a spouse or partner that can manage health and financial matters.
+A representative payee is required if a conservatee only receives Social Security or benefits, though a conservatorship of the individual may also be required.

-When filed by a Los Angeles conservatorship solicitor, conservatorships continue until the conservatee's death unless otherwise stated, such as when the conservatee was unable to make decisions for themselves due to a serious illness or accident.
+When filed by a Los Angeles conservatorship solicitor, conservatorships continue until the conservatee's death unless otherwise stated, such as when the conservatee could not make decisions for themselves due to a serious illness or accident.
 However, defined-end conservatorships are uncommon, and a power of attorney or a healthcare order might be more appropriate in these situations.
 In some rare cases, a conservatorship may be terminated if the conservatee's assets are depleted, though the person's conservatorship may continue.